unofficial-shibboleth-mirror/cpp-sp/doc/README.txt

 Shibboleth is a federated web authentication and attribute exchange system based on SAML developed by Internet2 and MACE.

-Please review the terms described in the LICENSE file before using this code.
+Please review the terms described in the LICENSE.txt file before using this code.
 It is now the Apache 2.0 license.

 A wealth of information about Shibboleth can be found at